 21) Addison's reaction to this was typical; he smiled and stood [AS Addison felt in her pocket for a gemstone].

-22) [WHILE she knelt and spoke to the dragon], the wind kicked up and became swirly.
+PΑ 22) [WHILE she knelt and spoke to the dragon], the wind kicked up and became swirly.
+If you identified "swirly" as an PA PA adverb, that's fine.
 23) Suddenly, the air smelled sweeter and somehow more wholesome.
 Underline and identify any direct objects (DO), indirect objects (IO), object complements (OC), predicate nouns (PN) and/or predicate adjectives (PA) in the following sentences.
 If there is more than one clause in a sentence, find these objects and complements in each of the clauses.
 24) From the top of the hill a curious whistling could be heard.

-25) The couple joined hands and began walking in that direction.
+DO 25) The couple joined hands and began walking in that direction.

-26) [As they approached the crest of the hill], the whistling became more complex and alluring.
+26) [As they approached the crest of the hill), the whistling became more complex and PA alluring.